ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 A VMware vCenter Server® instance with HCX is limited to three simultaneous connections from on-premises sites.

 * For vCenter Server with NSX-T™ instances, HCX is supported for NSX-T 3.1 or later and for VMware vSphere 7.0.
-* For vCenter Server with NSX-V instances, HCX is supported for vSphere 6.7.
+* For V4.7 and earlier vCenter Server with NSX-V instances, HCX is supported for vSphere 6.7.

 ## Technical specifications for HCX
 {: #hcx_considerations-specs}